-A Keto diet plan resulting in ketosis is a healthy alternative to traditional eating habits, including ones containing high carbohydrates and unhealthy fats.
+As NCBI reports, a keto diet plan resulting in ketosis is a healthy alternative to traditional eating habits, including ones containing high carbohydrates and unhealthy fats.
 Another benefit of ketosis is the inclusion of healthy fats from nuts, coconuts or avocados.

 What are the Benefits of Ketosis?

-One of the most important benefits of ketosis is weight loss.
-Some research shows that dieters improve cholesterol levels, include weight loss, improved energy levels.
 A ketogenic lifestyle is adopted by abandoning your daily eating routine and adopting a ketogenic diet.

 The Difference Between Ketosis and Ketoacidosis

 Ketosis is when the body is making ketone bodies.
 According to NCBI, however, ketoacidosis is when ketone levels are higher than usual.
 The condition is potentially dangerous.

 Ketosis and weight loss are friends, for sure.
 When the body no longer has carbohydrates for fuel, it turns to fat.
 That’s great for weight loss, but why does this happen?
 Well, it takes more calories to convert fat to fuel, so you not only use those extra pounds for energy, but it takes more calories to do it.
 Win-win every time!

 Keto fasting is similar to intermittent fastings, such as the 5-2 Diet.
 During a given time, you’re “starving” your body of something.
 Typically, it’s carbohydrates.
 By doing keto fasting, you’ll put your body into nutritional ketosis.
 But, there are several factors to consider when keto fasting:

 - Foods you eat before and after keto fasting

 If you’re looking for fasting to work for weight loss, you may want to pick up a weight-loss app like Noomfor tracking your nutritional intake.